2024 Hudson Valley Housing Market Trends

 While home prices are higher than last year, there’s some good news for buyers.
 Here are some points to consider:

-The New York State FY 2025 Budget includes changes that could affect the local housing market in Hudson Valley.
-The biggest impact may come from the extension of the 421-a tax incentive program, which will create about 71,000 new apartments in New York City.
-“My administration is committed to combating the affordability crisis in every region of the State,” says New York State Governor Kathy Hochul.
+The New York State FY 2025 Budget introduces adjustments that could influence the Hudson Valley housing market.
+One of the most notable changes is the extension of the 421-a tax incentive program, which is expected to result in approximately 71,000 new apartments in New York City.
+“My administration is dedicated to addressing the affordability crisis in every part of the State,” stated New York State Governor Kathy Hochul.

 Conclusion